Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 Appears on charts:

-Hervey Greathed was born on 17 July 1867 in Uphill, Somerset, England.1,2,3,4 He was the son of William Wilberforce Harris Greathed and Alice Clive.1 In the census of 3 April 1881 in Eton College, Windsor, Berkshire, England, he was listed as a boarder and a scholar.5 Hervey was at Eton from January 1881 to April 1884.
+Hervey Greathed was born on 17 July 1867 in Uphill, Somerset, England.1,2,3,4 He was the son of William Wilberforce Harris Greathed CB and Alice Clive.1 He was baptised on 30 August 1867 in Uphill, Somerset, England, the family lived in Uphill House and his father was a Lieutenant Colonel in the Royal Engineers.5 In the census of 3 April 1881 in Eton College, Eton, Windsor, Berkshire, England, he was listed as a boarder and a scholar.6 Hervey was at Eton from January 1881 to April 1884.
 He had two house masters, Charles Hugh Everard MA.
 Charles who was a master between 1872 - 93 and Rev John Bascombe Lock MA who was a master between 1872-84.
-Hervey joined the Army, became a Captain in the 8th Hussars and served in South Africa between 11 October 1899 and 31 May 1902 with the Durham Light Infantry.6 In the census of 5 April 1891 in The Barracks, Thorpe, Norfolk, England, he was listed as a Lieutenant with the 8th Hussars.7 He married Mary Alice S Rogerson in 1897 in Weardale, Durham, England.8,9 Hervey's first wife died on 8 April 1898.
-He received probate on 14 July 1898 in London.10 He married Violet Constance Bertha Gilliat, daughter of John Saunders Gilliat, on 20 October 1903 in Watford, Hertfordshire, England, Violet was Hervey's second wife.
-His first wife Mary died in 1898.11,2 He died on 25 September 1906 in Walton, Wool, Wellesbourne, Warwickshire, England, aged 39 Sadly he did not live to see his daughter Dorothea who was born two months after his death.12,10,13 The will of Hervey was proved on 20 November 1906 to his widow Violet and brother Robert in London.
+Hervey joined the Army, became a Captain in the 8th Hussars and served in South Africa between 11 October 1899 and 31 May 1902 with the Durham Light Infantry.7 Hervey was admitted into the Royal Military Academy Sandhurst in February 1886, he was eighteen years seven months old.
+His height was recorded as 5 feet 8.5 inches.
+He retired in February 1887 and joined the 8th Hussars Cavalry on 5 February that year.8 In the census of 5 April 1891 in The Barracks, Thorpe, Norfolk, England, he was listed as a Lieutenant with the 8th Hussars.9 He married Mary Alice Sharp Rogerson in 1897 in Weardale, Durham, England.10,11 His wife Mary died on 8 April 1898 in Upton House, Waterford, County Waterford, Ireland, Her death notice appeared in The Newcastle Weekly Courant of Saturday 16 April 1898.12,11,13,14 Hervey received probate on his wife Mary's will on 14 July 1898 in London.12 He married Violet Constance Bertha Gilliat, daughter of John Saunders Gilliat, on 20 October 1903 in Christ Church, Chorleywood, Hertfordshire, England, after a licence had been issued.
+The ceremony was witnessed by Alice Greathed, John S Gilliat and Cecilia V Giliat.15,2 Hervey died on 25 September 1906 in Walton, Wool, Wellesbourne, Warwickshire, England, aged 39 Sadly he did not live to see his daughter Dorothea who was born two months after his death.16,12,17,18,19 The will of Hervey was proved on 20 November 1906 to his widow Violet and brother Robert in London.
 His effects were valued at £2138 14s 3d.
-They were resworn at £4860 10s 10d and later resworn again as £3715 13s 9d.10
+They were resworn at £4860 10s 10d and later resworn again as £3715 13s 9d.12,19 Hervey's Queen's South Africa 1899-1902 medal with six clasps was sold as lot 174 on 25 February 1998 for £400.20 There is a monument to Hervey in Hampreston Church.21

 Child of Hervey Greathed and Violet Constance Bertha Gilliat